WVEC Action Alerts WVEC Alerts and Updates

 today, saying the ponds being built to catch Corridor H construction runoff

-are inadequate to keep mud from polluting trout streams in Hardy County
+are inadequate to keep mud from polluting trout streams in Hardy County's

 Lost River watershed.